Ebarashi/Phishing/README.md

  ![1](https://user-images.githubusercontent.com/86716307/205024668-3b3ed7fc-c5b5-4299-b10f-be71f4c923f9.jpg)

-The attacker acquires a domain, for example, evilsite.com.
+>**1**> The attacker acquires a domain, for example, evilsite.com.

-The attacker configures the domain’s name servers to his own DNS server.
+>**2**> The attacker configures the domain’s name servers to his own DNS server.

-The attacker delegates a subdomain, such as “tun.evilsite.com” and configures his machine as the subdomain’s authoritative DNS server.
+>**3**> The attacker delegates a subdomain,such as “tun.evilsite.com” and configures his machine as the subdomain’s authoritative DNS server.

-Any DNS request made by the victim to “{data}.tun.evilsite.com” will end up reaching the attacker’s machine.
+>**4**> Any DNS request made by the victim to “{data}.tun.evilsite.com” will end up reaching the attacker’s machine.

-The attacker’s machine encodes a response that will get routed back to the victim’s machine.
+>**5**> The attacker’s machine encodes a response that will get routed back to the victim’s machine.

-A bidirectional data transfer channel is achieved using a DNS tunneling tool.
+>**6**> A bidirectional data transfer channel is achieved using a DNS tunneling tool.

 In this task we havn't acquire a domain and a DNS server but we simulate it like we have [{data}.127.0.0.1].

-And as you can see below we succeed to see the DNS traffic with the data in our local net.[The server in our local net 10.0.0.138]
+And as you can see below we succeed to see the DNS traffic with the data in our local net [The server in our local net 10.0.0.138]

 ***Tools: DNS Tunneling & DNS server***